-This is the new process added to Integration knowledge area under execution process group and the total count in integration becomes 7.
+This is the new process added to the Integration knowledge area under the execution process group and the total count in integration becomes 7.
 What is this process meant for in PMBOK 6th edition?
 Execution in Integration is where the deliverables are being created.
-This is where there is a need for decision making.
+This is where there is a need for decision-making.
 Hence, there is a need for processing data to information to knowledge & wisdom based on which the decisions will be made.
-Keeping with the current trends, knowledge is power which will help project manager use the data crunching technologies and make informed decisions.
+Keeping with the current trends, knowledge is the power that will help project managers use the data crunching technologies and make informed decisions.

 Implement Risk Response in PMBOK 6th Edition:

 PMI survey also stated that many project failures are due to improper risk management.
-Hence, this implement risk response in execution is a needed addition in the risk management knowledge area.
+Hence, this implement risk response in execution is a needed addition to the risk management knowledge area.